John-Njau/John-Njau/README.md

 - ⚡ Fun fact: ...
 -->

-- A Full-Stack Software Developer, passionate about Web Development and Software Development.
+- A Full-Stack Software Developer, passionate about Web Development and Software Engineering.

-- An Economist and Statistician when not writing code.
+- An IT Systems Auditor and Consultant when not writing code.

 - If you have a project or looking to collaborate reach me at <a href=' mailto:johnnjaunjoroge@gmail.com'>johnnjaunjoroge@gmail.com</a>.